Liquidia and GSK Restructure License to PRINT Technology for Inhaled Applications

-/EIN News/ -- MORRISVILLE, N.C., April 03, 2023 (GLOBE NEWSWIRE) -- Liquidia Corporation (NASDAQ: LQDA) (Liquidia or the Company) announced today that it has entered a new, non-exclusive license agreement with GSK to enable pre-clinical research of inhaled formulations of GSK’s molecules based upon Liquidia’s proprietary PRINT® technology.
+MORRISVILLE, N.C., April 03, 2023 (GLOBE NEWSWIRE) -- Liquidia Corporation LQDA (Liquidia or the Company) announced today that it has entered a new, non-exclusive license agreement with GSK to enable pre-clinical research of inhaled formulations of GSK's molecules based upon Liquidia's proprietary PRINT® technology.
 This agreement supersedes the collaboration agreement between the parties from 2012.
 Liquidia now will have the right to apply PRINT to all inhaled formulations other than certain identified GSK proprietary molecules.
 GSK will retain a non-exclusive, non-sublicensable, royalty-free license for the sole purpose of conducting pre-clinical research and pre-clinical development.

 Roger Jeffs, Chief Executive Officer of Liquidia, stated: "We are very happy to have re-structured our relationship with GSK to enable both parties to maximize the proven benefits of PRINT technology for inhaled delivery.
 As demonstrated by YUTREPIA™, the ability to precisely engineer uniform particles for inhalation can enhance patient benefits.
 This agreement will enable Liquidia to develop more products and collaborations that leverage the proprietary benefits of PRINT to deliver high-value, inhaled medicines.
 At the same time, GSK will be able to explore the use of PRINT for potential new therapies."